ai2cm/fv3net/workflows/prognostic_c48_run/README.md

 The optional `diagnostics` entry in the prognostic run configuration can be used to save a subset of variables at set frequency or times.
 If using this option to save the tendencies across the physics time step, also add a `physics_tendency_vars` entry to the `scikit_learn` configuration option to specify these.
 An example is given below.
-If no `diagnostics` entry is included, the default behavior is to save the 2D diagnostics every 15 minutes to `diags.zarr`.
+If no `diagnostics` entry is included, the default behavior for the sklearn runfile is to save the 2D diagnostics every 15 minutes to `diags.zarr`.

 ### `prog_config_yml` example